joeyp722/Enigma/README.md

 # How the Oracle works

 Each clause in the cnf has it's own ancilla qubit, which is bit-flipped when the clause is TRUE.
 When all clauses are TRUE a phase-flip is performed on a new ancilla qubit, this provides a phase kickback.
-Finally the bit-flips are reversed again, so that the ancillas can be reused.
+Finally the bit-flips are reversed again, so that the ancilla qubits can be reused.

 To gain a better understanding I would suggest looking at: